bitwarden/contributing-docs/docs/architecture/push-notifications/non-mobile.md

 tenant.

 The Bitwarden Cloud Notifications API includes a queue processor - the `AzureQueueHostedService` - that monitors the Azure Queue for pending push notifications.
-The job pulls messages from the queue and sends them to all clients registered for the initiating user or organization.
+The processor pulls messages from the queue and sends them to all clients registered for the initiating user or organization.

 ### Self-hosted implementation